owldance/hootNAS/documentation/nfs-exports.md

 tends to cause more problems than it is worth.
 If you put neither `no_subtree_check` nor `subtree_check`, `exportfs` will warn you that the change is pending.

-If you genuinely require subtree checking, you should explicitly put `subtree_check` option in the exports file.
 ### 👍 auth_nlm, secure_locks (default) / insecure_locks, no_auth_nlm
 This option (the two names are synonymous) tells the NFS server to require a lock request (i.e. requests which use the NLM protocol) to hold a credential